 How granular can rate limiting be?

-Through the use of wirefilter rules, rate limiting can identify clients using both the HTTP request and response and allows segregation of rate limits.
-For example the URL /api can be rate limited separately to the /login endpoint.
-Rate limits can be set on response codes, for example the endpoint /search can be protected from scraping by rate limiting clients with excessive 4xx response codes.
+Using wirefilter rules, rate limiting can identify clients from both the HTTP request and response, allowing rate limits to be separated by endpoint or behaviour.
+For example, the URL /api can be rate limited separately from the /login endpoint.
+Rate limits can also be set on response codes; for example, the endpoint /search can be protected from scraping by rate limiting clients with excessive 4xx response codes.

 What types of criteria can be used to define rate limits?

-Rate limits can include any information defined in a HTTP request and response, including:
+Rate limits can include any information defined in an HTTP request and response, including:

 - IP address